 When you communicate, think about how you're addressing others, how clear your message is and your tone of voice.
 You may also notice how others communicate and take tips and techniques from them to find a communication style that works for you.

 When you engage in good teamwork, you show your employer that you're great at collaborating with others.
 Teamwork could occur in a group setting for a presentation or one-on-one with another colleague to complete a shared task.
 During a shared task or daily responsibility, allow each member of the group to contribute their share and celebrate the unique skills and personalities of the group.
 When you emphasize teamwork, you open yourself up to learning opportunities from your colleagues while improving your own skills.

 Read more: 6 Qualities That Make a Great Team Player

 4. Build positive relationships

 A lot of the soft skills you use in the workplace rely on the relationship you have with other employees and managers.
-You can build positive relationships with your coworkers by engaging in a genuine conversation about their weekend plans, family, hobbies and interests.
-Try to find ways to connect with them over a shared experience.
-If you work in a department with multiple people, consider asking everyone if they would be interested in going out for a group lunch on Friday.
+You can build positive relationships with your colleagues by engaging in a genuine conversation about their weekend plans, family, hobbies and interests.
+Try to connect with them over a shared experience.
+If you work in a department with multiple people, consider asking everyone if they want to go out for a group lunch on Friday.

-Stepping away from the office is a nice way to be able to connect with them on a personal level.
-This may assist you professionally because you'll know their personality a bit more and have the ability to understand how it factors into their work ethic.
+Stepping away from the office is a nice way to connect with them on a personal level.
+This may assist you professionally because you know their personality a bit more and understand how it factors into their work ethic.